 11.1 Expulsion permanently separates the student from the University and prohibits the student from ever attending the University, enrolling in any University courses and/or from being present on University grounds without the permission of the Dean of Students Office.
 Expulsion will be noted on the student's permanent record.
 A student who has been expelled from any University of Houston System component shall be ineligible to enroll at any other system component during the period of expulsion.
 11.2 Suspension prohibits the student from attending the University, enrolling in any University courses and from being present on University grounds without the permission of the Dean of Students Office for a specified period of time.
 A student suspended for prohibited conduct is not guaranteed readmission to the University, but shall petition the Dean of Students to review the student's eligibility for readmission.
 Suspension will be noted on the student's permanent record.
-A student who has been suspended from any University of Houston System component shall be ineligible to enroll at any other system component during the period of suspension.
+A student who has been suspended from any University of Houston System component shall be noted on the student's permanent record.
+A student who has been suspended from any University of Houston System component shall be noted on the student's permanent record.
+A student who has been suspended from any University of Houston System component shall be